 - Pre-Sourcing questionnaire

-- Internal Guidelines that detail internal procedures for managing your program.
-Example of what might be covered include:
+Internal Guidelines that provide internal procedures for managing your program.

 - Factory Pre-Approval Process

 - Audit Scheduling and Review

 - Corrective Action Plan Review and Verification

 - Managing Customer Requirements

 As the Supplier, you have taken steps to ensure that program is overseen by employees at the appropriate level and with the appropriate training.